Home: bestmedicalaid.co.za

 Medical aids add procedure co-payments as well.

-Protect yourself against these potential threats, by joining Cura's GAP or top-up insurance plan.
+Protect yourself by joining Zest's GAP or top-up insurance plan.

 This separate insurance will cover most in-hospital claim shortfalls and any co-payments.
-It is a vital safety net, ensuring you have adequate benefits for medical treatments without bearing the full burden of unexpected costs.
+It is a vital safety net, ensuring you have enough to cover medical treatments, without having to pay for unexpected costs.

 Protect yourself from soaring medical expenses by bridging the gap between medical scheme rates and the charges imposed by private providers.